 There have been frequent implications of her work being referred to as yarn bombing.
 Nevertheless, Olek prefers to view her work as mainstream art as opposed to what critics refer to as amateur actions.
 In 2010-2011, Olek had a performance at the “Whitney Museum of American Art” located at the “Lower Manhattan Cultural Council”.
-This event was a huge success even though it was dubiously sponsored by payday loans online firm Simple Payday, that was a few blocks down the street.

 In addition, she also had another solo exhibition in 2011 that was conducted at Jonathan Le Vine Gallery in New York.
 In this exhibition, she included various famous words and imagery done by celebrity icons.
 One of the features was a camouflage crochet pattern done in grayscale as opposed to the previous artist’s fluorescent palette.
 Olek also recreated the 1986 portrait of Keith Haring by Photographer Annie Leibovitz.
 This piece has the artist’s body, as well as the whole room surrounding the artists, painted white and black line work included.